mtsoares/kubernetes-lab/Lab04/README.md

 On this lab, we will work with data persistence on the Wordpress Pod.

-## Create a Persisten Volume Claim
+## Create a Persistent Volume Claim

 Get the Storage Classes present on the cluster with: